reedrosenbluth/Billboard/README.md

 # Billboard

-A website that displays a message that can be changed by anyone who is willing to pay a price greater than the current price.
-The price starts with 0 and increases with each message.
-A user whose message is replaced is entitled to the new message authors deposited funds.
+This website displays a message.
+The message can be changed by anyone who is willing to pay a price greater than what the previous author payed.
+The asking price starts at 0.
+If your message is replaced, you receive the payment made by the author who replaced your message.

 The financial workings of this app are coded in an ethereum smart contract.